Financial Aid – FAQ

 Q. How do I become an independent student for federal aid purposes?

-A. If you meet one of the following: are 24 years old, are a veteran of the U.S. Armed Forces, are married, are a ward of the court, have no living parents and have no legal guardian, or have a legal dependent who gets more than half of their support from you.
-The Free Application for Federal Student Aid (FAFSA) has more details about these categories.
+A. If you meet one of the following: are 24 years old, are a veteran of the U.S. Armed Forces, are married, are a ward of the court, have no living parents and have no legal guardian, homeless, or have a legal dependent who gets more than half of their support from you.
+The FAFSA provides more information regarding these categories.

 Q. What is DCC’s Title IV Code?